-Shared filesystems in the 1.5.1 release are currently in Technology Preview.
+Shared filesystems in the 1.5.2 release are currently in Technology Preview, and are only available using the CSI driver.
 This experimental feature is not yet intended for production use.

 Shared Filesystem support allows volumes to be mounted for read & write access

 by multiple containers simultaneously, even from different nodes.
 In

 ReadWriteMany or RWX

 See the architecture for more information about the Shared Filesystem components.

 How to provision ReadWriteMany Volumes

 RWX Volumes are dynamically provisioned by StorageOS when using a StorageOS

 Kubernetes StorageClass.
 To create an RWX volume set the AccessMode

 An example of a RWX PersistentVolumeClaim is shown below: